 Things You Will Need

 Along with the safety kits, you might also need a screwdriver set, some clothes for cleaning up the oil, clutching tools to ensure the adjustment is right, and best bar and chain oil.
-You should also get the best chainsaw sharpener out there.
+You should also get a chainsaw sharpener out there.

 If possible, please try to have the user manual close by, and if you can get someone to help you with the work, that’s always a pleasant bonus.